Frequently Asked Questions

 Can my husband/wife/friend attend the clinic with me?

 Yes, and we encourage that!
 We will teach your spouse or friend how to do the massage, and it’s very helpful to have them more fully understand what you are going through as an ST’r.
 There is no extra charge for their luncheons at the clinic.

 May I bring my small children or baby or a dog to the clinic?

 We do not offer a nursery or baby sitting.
-A well behaved dog is welcome and there is a large fenced yard if they need to go out.
+A well behaved dog is welcome.

 I have special diet needs (vegetarian, diabetic, etc.).
 Can you accommodate those needs for the luncheon meals?

 Yes we can.
 There is a place on the application to list special needs, and we will accommodate those needs into menu planning.

 Will I have to be on some strict diet in order to achieve recovery?

 No, you can eat a normal diet with few restrictions.
 We simply give you guidelines to help you help your body to be more receptive to the recovery process.